Selling a business

 This is the most common method for valuing a business.
 The following formula is used to calculate the selling price:

-Sale price = (net annual profit x 100) ÷ ROI percentage
+Sale price = (net annual profit before tax x 100) ÷ ROI percentage

 TIP: To find the ROI percentage for your industry, talk to your accountant or business broker.

 This method adds all the assets of the business together to determine its value.
 Assets may include stock, plant and equipment, property, vehicles, furniture, intellectual property, established client list and goodwill.
 The following formula is used to determine the asset value: